Google Apps Gets Enterprise Partner

 I’ve long argued that at $50 per user per year, Apps is either barely cheaper than Microsoft Office, or actually more expensive as that subscription fee adds up.
 This decision can’t be made on a purely financial basis, but has to be won on features.

-TechCrunch point out the obvious problems with accounting under current U.S. law, and the fact that no new customers were being announced with this news.
+Both Carr and TechCrunch point out the obvious problems with accounting under current U.S. law, and the fact that no new customers were being announced with this news.
 Supposedly a big telco is going to announce a switch to Google Apps on some of its computers, so we’ll have to wait and see.